Last updated on June 14th, 2020

 First, take note I have produced some video and audio resources for you.
 Check out, for instance the very popular short 'bungee-jumping' video.

-There are some informative and ‘how-to’ videos by C&M Productions, created by Charlotte Bevan, and ‘Mamame’ who were two moderator/mentor members of the Around The Dinner Table forum.
+There are some informative and 'how-to' videos by C&M Productions, created by Charlotte Bevan, and 'Mamame' who were two moderator/mentor members of the Around The Dinner Table forum.
 I believe Janet Treasure was part of the team.
-The all-important body language and setting is missing, because these are simple animations, but it’s really worth listening to what’s said.
+The all-important body language and setting is missing, because these are simple animations, but it's still worth listening to what's said.

 For instance, ‘ Modelling support ’ shows a girl putting up many arguments against eating her lunch. ‘ Modelling effective parenting for eating disorders ’ is also about lunch, but here the dad deflects a huge amount of abuse from his daughter (though the abuse looks quite tame, without the body language!)
 In both cases you can see how the parent keeps on topic, remains non-judgemental, loving, and ultimately, supports their child to begin eating.
 Similar is ‘ Rolling with resistance ’ has a young man insists on salad instead of the food on his meal plan.
 The woman supporting him seems to be a hospital carer.